 Performance Outcome Key c content areas Skills K6 Design S3.4 Use suitable data, K6.1 How designs are prepared, including design briefs, work quality assured in line with best practice.
 VC 2 stages, schedules, specifications, recommendations and programmes S3.5 Model design, using digital software and other tools and techniques.
 K0.2 The level of detail needed in designs for different situations, and the importance of detail in communicating the design intent S3.6 Present appropriate design information and data, using different methods K6.3 The implications of statutory obligations to designs, e.g. utility diversion S3.7 and formats.
 Manage data in a collaborative environment.
-The use and importance of specifications, e.g. as applicable to design guides and legislation The relevance of S3.8 Communicate design and construction risks, using appropriate methods.
-110.5 measurement in the design process, e.g. area (net and gross) volume, height and length S3.9 S3.10 Manage relationships.
+The use and importance of specifications, e.g. as applicable to design guides and legislation The relevance of S3.8 Communicate design and construction risks, using appropriate methods. κυ.σ measurement in the design process, e.g. area (net and gross) volume, height and length S3.9 S3.10 Manage relationships.
 Provide creative K6.6 Technical drawing techniques solutions to challenges arising from requirements.
-K6.7 Inclusive design, including equality and diversity by impact S3.11 Adapt design proposals in response to design K7 Health and safety constraints and K7.1 The CDM Regulations 2015 and the duties of the designer stakeholder feedback, in terms of time, cost and K7.2 The identification and design of hazards, and risks and methods of assessment, e.g. Design Risk Assessments (CDM 2015) material factors.
+K6.7 Inclusive design, including equality and diversity by impact S3.11 Adapt design proposals in response to design K7 Health and safety constraints and K7.1 The CDM Regulations 2015 and the duties of the designer stakeholder feedback, in terms of time, cost and The identification and design of hazards, and risks and methods of assessment, e.g. Design Risk Assessments (CDM 2015) material factors.
 K7.3 Fire and emergency safety, e.g. the Hackitt Review

-Performance Outcome Key o content areas Skills ; K8 K8.1 Relationship management Negotiation, Ko. i mediation, mediation and conflict management techniques, and their suitability for different situations K8.2 Consultation requirements, e.g. the expertise and input of third-party knowledge K8.3 Processes of collaborative design, e.g. coordination of team input and clash management 4.
-Verify delivery of the К3 Measurement S4.1 Verify suitability built environment K3.9 Types of measurement for the combined data of information and data from Techniques for value engineering appropriate sources specific to the scope of works.
-K3.11 Rules of measurement and contractual implications S4.2 • K5 Sustainability from visual and K5.2 How and why sustainability seeks 64.3 other sources. to balance economic, environmental and social objectives S4.3 Present information, using oral, visual and written K5.3 Legal obligations relating to pollution and waste.
-C 4 4 communication.
-Use software with K5.4 • 54.4 accuracy to verify specific items, utilising appropriate tools.
-K5.5 Principles of heritage and conservation S4.5 Complete costings analysis through К9 Valuations the use of market Industry valuation standards, guidance and practice and how these are used to verify delivery of the built environment S4.6 rates and spreadsheet software, including best value and whole life costing.
+Performance Outcome Key o content areas Skills 5 К8 Relationship management K8.1 Negotiation, mediation and conflict management techniques, and their suitability for different situations K8.2 Consultation requirements, e.g. the expertise and input of third-party knowledge K8.3 Processes of collaborative design, e.g. coordination of team input and clash management 4.
+Verify delivery of the К3 Measurement S4.1 Verify suitability built environment K3.9 Types of measurement for the combined data of information and data from K3.10 Techniques for value engineering appropriate sources specific to the scope of works.
+K3.11 Rules of measurement and contractual implications S4.2 • K5 Sustainability from visual and How and why sustainability seeks to balance economic, environmental and social objectives Legal obligations relating S4.3 other sources.
+Present information, using oral, visual and written communication.
+13.5 to pollution and waste.
+S4.4 Use software with K5.4 Environmental performance measures that must be met and how they are measured accuracy to verify specific items, utilising appropriate tools.
+K5.5 and conservation S4.5 Complete costings analysis through К9 Valuations the use of market rates and К9.1 standards, guidance and practice and how these are used to verify delivery of the built environment S4.6 spreadsheet software, including best value and whole life costing.
 Apply appropriate K9.2 Valuation benchmarking and how this is used to verify delivery of the built environment mathematical techniques in a construction context.